Codependence is when two or more people fulfill a need for each other that strengthens a dysfunction between them.

 His absence created a wave of peace that rippled through the entire family.
 But if he moves back, and the family has not learned to honor their personal boundaries, the situation may end up reverting back to the way it was.
 He will act helpless and needy, and the family may give in to his needs.

-It’s pretty incredible how one person can change the entire dynamic of a family, isn’t it?
-One person can be a vortex of misery, and their presence can shape the future of so many people.
+It’s incredible how one person can change the entire dynamic of a family isn’t it?
+One person can be a vortex of misery, and their presence can shape the experience and emotions of so many people.

 This is what happens in many codependent relationships.
 It’s not just the the two people in the codependency, it’s everyone else that’s affected both directly and indirectly.
 When my mom held a codependent relationship with my stepfather, no one wanted to come over her house.
 This saddened my mom, because she wanted to see members of the family, but they couldn’t stand being around my stepfather.

 Codependence can destroy relationships; It is the slow and subtle erosion of love and family.
 When he left my mom, the codependence was still around for about a month and a half, and he wasn’t even there!

 That’s how strong it is.
 The person doesn’t even have to be there for it to exist.
 But, absence does make the heart grow stronger in the case of codependence.
 Once one of the players is gone, new thought starts to seep in slowly but surely.